-We recommend keeping your zipper on your wetsuit free of salt and sand.
-There is a great product we have found to be useful for zipper maintenance.
-McNett is a brand that makes a product called Max Way Zipper Lubricant for Wetsuits and Drysuits Silicone based stick formula for lubricating plastic and metal zippers on wet suits, dry suits, boat covers, tents and more.
-Max Wax is a silicone-based zipper lubricant in a solid stick form.
-Max Wax provides maximum lubrication and protection for wet suits, dry suits, gear bags, luggage, sleeping bags, convertible tops and more.
-Maintains, protects and prolongs zipper life.
-Works in all water temperatures and conditions.
+We recommend keeping your wetsuit zipper free of salt and sand.
+A great product we have found to be useful for zipper maintenance.
+McNett makes a product called Max Wax Zipper Lubricant for Wetsuits and Drysuits.
+It is a silicone based stick formula for lubricating plastic and metal zippers on wet suits, dry suits, boat covers, tents and more.
+Max Wax maintains, protects and prolongs zipper life.

 If you damage your wetsuit, get it fixed right away.
 If you have a tear in the neoprene you can purchase wetsuit cement and fix minor tears.
 If your seams are coming apart and your wetsuit is not still covered under the manufacturer's warranty you can take the suit to a repair shop who can mend the seams.
 This is typically very cost effective.
 We recommend taking care of any damage as soon as you find it.